 Within one recent study, published in the Journal of Alzheimer’s Disease, researchers offered a 10-week music coaching intervention, involving either regular singing or listening to familiar songs.
 Prior to this study, a longitudinal follow-up showed that music did, in fact, enhance cognitive skills, including executive functions, memory, and orientation.

 In turn, the researchers were interested in what factors influence cognition and emotion, and were also interested in who would benefit the most.
-What they found, was that singing was beneficial for orientation, working memory, and executive function — especially among those with mild dementia and those who were younger (< 80 years of age).
+What they found, was that singing was beneficial for orientation, working memory, and executive function — especially among those with mild dementia and those who were younger (

 When listening to music, however, cognitive benefits were only reported among those with a more advanced level of dementia.
 In terms of reducing symptoms of depression, both singing and listening were effective, especially among those with mild Alzheimer’s.
 It was concluded that musical activities could be used in both dementia care and rehabilitation.